-As part of the Admissions Procedures and requirements for admission, applicants for the MAT should note:
+As part of the Admissions Procedures and requirements for admission, applicants for the MAT program must:

-The personal goal statement submitted as part of the admission requirements must elaborate upon the general admission personal goal statement, and demonstrates that the applicant has goals and personal qualities which are compatible with the goals and competencies focused upon in the program.
+Elaborate within the personal goal statement submitted as part of the admission requirements and demonstrate applicable goals and personal qualities that are compatible with the goals and competencies focused upon in the program.
 The College reserves the right to deny admission to any applicant and to deny and/or rescind admission to any applicant who provides false or misleading information to the College.